microsoft/vscode-docs/docs/cpp/cmake-linux.md

     ![CMake tools extension](images/cpp/cmake-extension.png)

-1. You'll also need to install CMake, a compiler, and a debugger.
+1. You'll also need to install CMake, a compiler, a debugger, and .

 ### Ensure that CMake is installed